Port of Southampton: Containers

 The container terminal is operated by DP World Southampton.
 The container port has 210 acres of land – not counting the 375 acres in the older Western Docks – available for port operations.
 Loading and unloading operations can be performed simultaneously on four large deep-sea container ships, plus one smaller ship 500 ft in length.

 This container terminal is Britain's second largest deep-sea terminal, after that at Felixstowe.
 The railway line from Southampton has been upgraded to the relatively large W10 loading gauge on the route between the container port and the ABP terminal in Birmingham, where it links with lines that have already received this treatment.
 This allows the railway line to handle the taller containers now in widespread use.

 Permission was obtained from the Marine Management Organisation to extend the container terminal into berths 201 and 202.
 The quay was rebuilt in 2014 to accommodate 400 m vessels.
 The depth of water in the main channel was increased by dredging to 63 ft.
 This enabled the berths to accommodate the largest container vessels in service.
 Work on the project was undertaken by VolkerStevin, part of the VolkerWessels group.

 On 20 September 2013, it was announced that Channel Island Lines would continue the "lift-on lift-off" container service between Southampton and Jersey and would purchase the MV Huelin Dispatch from Associated British Ports who in turn had purchased her from the receiver of the Huelin-Renouf bankruptcy.

 Vehicles

 The port has facilities for the import and export of vehicles.
 Seven multi-storey car park type storage facilities have been constructed, to provide 53 acres of above-ground storage (with another under construction as of 2019).
 Roll on – roll off vehicle transporters serve all parts of the world; car trains as well as car transporter lorries provide vehicle transport to and from the port within Britain.
 Southampton has been the UK's leading port for vehicle exports in recent years.

 Bulk cargos

 The terminal for bulk goods handles over a million tons annually.
 A facility processes waste glass into glass cullet, suitable for making new glass bottles.
-A Rank Hovis flour mill deals with 70,000 tons (tonnes) of wheat each year.
 Crushed rocks, gravel, sand, fertilisers, grains and scrap are also handled.
+A Rank Hovis flour mill formerly dealt with 70,000 tonnes of wheat each year but closed in 2018.